debasish117/flutter_trip_cost_calcy/README.md

 ## Getting Started

+To get started with this application clone application and follow up the commands :

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: